jsreport/docs/docs/pdf-utils.md

 - `includeText` -> indicates if text should be parsed or not

 returns:
- - promise of object with the same structure as object passed as input data to the merge operations described previously
+ - promise of an object with the same structure as the object passed as input data to the merge operations described previously

 ```js
 {